sib-swiss/dh-mr-mark16/THIRD-PARTY-NOTICE.md

 END OF JSCOOKIE NOTICES, INFORMATION, AND LICENSE

-QUERY NOTICES, INFORMATION, AND LICENSE BEGIN HERE
+MERRIWEATHER NOTICES, INFORMATION, AND LICENSE BEGIN HERE
 ******************************************************************************
-Copyright OpenJS Foundation and other contributors, https://openjsf.org/
+These fonts are licensed under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL),

+You can use them freely in your products & projects - print or digital, commercial or otherwise.

+This isn't legal advice, please consider consulting a lawyer and see the full license for all details.

 ******************************************************************************
-END OF JQUERY NOTICES, INFORMATION, AND LICENSE
+END OF MERRIWEATHER NOTICES, INFORMATION, AND LICENSE

 QUERY NOTICES, INFORMATION, AND LICENSE BEGIN HERE